-- All pupils not attending on-site provision are expected to engage with online learning everyday.
+- All pupils not attending the Academy due to isolating are expected to engage with online learning everyday.

-- This will be provided in the form of live lessons over Teams that follow their full timetable each day.
+- This will be provided in the form of live lessons over Teams where possible, that follow their full timetable each day.

 - From Monday 11 January the timing of lessons for all pupils will be:

 - Pupils are expected to attend all of their lessons as normal.
 If they are unable to do so through illness, then their parent or carer should contact the Year Team by sending them an email.
 Use the following email addresses: Year7@stangroundacademy.org

 - Pupils attendance at online lessons will be recorded using ClassCharts.